A

 Unsecured loan

-If you have an unsecured loan, it means that there is nothing the lender can directly repossess if you find yourself unable to repay what you borrowed.
-Credit card debt, student loans and utility bills are common examples.
+If you have an unsecured loan, it means that there is nothing the lender can directly repossess if you find yourself unable to repay the amount that you borrowed.
+Credit card debt, student loans, and utility bills are common examples.

 Utility bill

-These are the bills you receive for the use of utility services, such as water, gas, electricity and telephone.
+These are the bills you receive for the using utility services, such as water, gas, electricity, and telephone.
 Banks frequently request to see recent utility bills to verify your address.

 V